Enhancing

 Global challenges emerging from the climate crisis and lack of adequate livelihood opportunities call for urgent and innovative solutions that can build a secure tomorrow.
 Largescale forestry can provide multiple pathways to address some of these colossal problems.
 Afforestation enables effective climate action through extensive carbon sequestration, prevention of soil erosion, enhancement of soil health, and increased ground water recharge.
 It also supports generation of livelihood opportunities at scale, thereby contributing to overall socio-economic development.

-ITC's Afforestation Forestry
+ITC's Afforestation Programme

 ITC's Paperboards and Specialty Papers Business has spearheaded a largescale Afforestation Programme that not only provides a sustainable source of fibre but contributes to natural resources replenishment, supporting the Company's climate action plan, as well as in supporting the generation of gainful livelihoods.
 In addition, it also enables effective import substitution by creating pulpwood plantations in India.
 Over the years, this programme has also assisted farmers to turn their unproductive land assets into profitable and renewable plantations, using clonal saplings specially developed by ITC R&D to grow in harsh conditions.
 ITC is a willing buyer of the produce, through the growers are free to sell to the highest bidder in the open market.